gis-ops/tutorials/valhalla/Valhalla_ubuntu_part_1_build_install.md

 cd build
 make -j$(nproc)
 # make -j$(nproc) check
-make install
+sudo make install
 ```

 -   `make -j$(nproc)` compiles Valhalla with all available cores
 -   `make -j$(nproc) check` runs the Valhalla tests with all available cores.
 This is optional and takes a lot more time than the simple `make` step.
 If Valhalla configured and built without errors, you can assume the runtime is fine too, so you can skip this check.
--   `make install` installs Valhalla to your system (`/usr` directory you configured with CMake)
+-   `sudo make install` installs Valhalla to your system (`/usr` directory you configured with CMake)

 ## Next steps: